jasperlinthorst/reveal/README.md

 Libdivsufsort should now be installed into your default installation directory (most likely /usr/local/lib)..

-2 - Build and install REVEAL..
+2. Build and install REVEAL
 If libdivsufsort is installed, REVEAL can be installed by executing the following command:

 **python setup.py install**